 Christian Trew began as a summer intern at arvold. in 2013 and never left.
 She served as casting associate for the third season of AMC’s Turn: Washington’s Spies as well as the indie feature Permanent.
 As Erica’s assistant, she helped with location casting for Jeff Nichol’s feature film Loving.
 Other film credits include Josephine, Coming Through the Rye, Texas Rein, Ithaca and Big Stone Gap.
 She has also worked on searches for series regulars on Netflix’s Stranger Things and a leading role in Disney’s A Wrinkle In Time, Christian worked as production coordinator and location manager on the short film Elemental.

 Meghan Apostoles is arvold.’s very own Renaissance Woman.
-She works as a casting associate on film and television projects, acts as production manager on arvold. productions, helms the multimedia casting department and assists with arvold.education events.
-She is also the unofficial I.T. guru and key grip at arvold.
-HQ.
+She works as a casting associate on film and television projects, acts as production manager on arvold. productions, assists with education events and helms the arvold.atlanta office.
+She is also arvold.’s unofficial I.T. guru and key grip.

 After a “zenzational” turn as a cashier at Zaxby’s, an intrepid summer teaching flyboard on the James River and a brief stint ordering iced coffees for legendary broadcaster Larry King, Meghan landed an internship at arvold.
 She quickly earned the title of “rockstar intern” that summer and became an extras casting assistant on Meg Ryan’s Ithaca.
 Two days after graduating from the University of Virginia, Meghan began working full time at arvold.
 She’s since worked on the AMC television series TURN: Washington’s Spies, Jeff Nichols’s Loving and many commercial and short form multimedia projects.

-Most recently, Meghan served as the location casting associate on the fourth and final season of TURN: Washington’s Spies.
+Most recently, Meghan relocated to Atlanta to serve as “boots on the ground” for arvold. in the Southeast.
 She loves working at arvold., where she gets to collaborate everyday with the most brilliant, creative and hilarious people in the biz.

 Eileen Siebken hit the ground running at arvold. in May of 2016 and has been having a blast ever since.
 Since joining the arvold. team she has had the pleasure of working on everything from short form projects and searches to film and television.